josiahn99/kc1yqn-website/roadmap/index.md

 ## Theory

 I want to understand the theoretical framework behind the experiments and operating activities described above.
 As indicated above, I'm starting this off with Advanced Radio Theory Handbook by Ron Bertrand.
 After this, I'm planning on reviewing the ARRL Antenna Book.
-If I ultimately do decide to puruse a more math intensive, deeper understanding approach, I would then focus on brushing off and extending my high school calculus, eventually diving into Introduction to Electrodynamics.
+If I do decide to puruse a more math intensive, deeper understanding approach, I would then focus on brushing off and extending my high school calculus, eventually diving into Introduction to Electrodynamics.
 WIth that in mind, the timeframe might look something like this:

-### Year 1
+### Now
    - Ohm’s law
    - Impedance
    - Resonance
    - Standing waves
    - Transmission lines
    - Basic antenna behavior

-### Year 2–3
    - Complex impedance
    - Fourier decomposition
    - Filters and bandwidth